climopy-dev/climopy/README.rst

 |build-status| |coverage| |docs| |license| |pr-welcome|

-This package is meant to help climate scientists complete a variety of data analysis tasks.
-It provides handy functions for objective and statistical analysis methods, deriving physical quantities, and downloading archived observational and model data.
+This package provides tools to help climate scientists complete a variety of data analysis tasks, including objective and statistical analysis methods, 1D and 2D spectral decompositions, deriving physical quantities, working with physical units, and downloading archived observational and model data.
-The Github page is `here <https://github.com/lukelbd/climopy>`__.
+The source code is `published on Github <https://github.com/lukelbd/climopy>`__.

-Please note this package is a work-in-progress!
+Please note this package is very much a work-in-progress!
 The examples and documentation are incomplete, and undiscovered bugs may exist.

 Installation
 ------------